farya-ft/EmbededCourse/Day18/chatgpt18.md

-Certainly!
-Let's move on to Day 18 of your embedded systems training.

 ### Day 18: Handling Real-Time Events and Interrupts in Embedded Systems

 Today, we'll delve into the concepts of handling real-time events and interrupts in embedded systems.
 Efficiently managing interrupts is crucial for timely response to external events and ensuring deterministic behavior in real-time applications.